Brad Anderson has never been one for pigeon holes.

 Based on a script from Tony Gilroy, the writer of the Bourne trilogy and Michael Clayton, it’s a throwback to the kind of thrillers commonplace in the 1990s – something Anderson tells loaded wasn’t simply coincidence.

-“Tony actually wrote this script almost 20 years ago in the early 90s.
+“Tony actually wrote this script almost 20 years ago.
 It ended up sitting on the shelf for several years.
 Then I met the producer who had optioned it, we spoke, dusted it off and started thinking about how we could make it.”

 “I wasn’t totally familiar with the situation in Beirut in the early 1980s.
-But the more I explored the background, the more it intrigued me.
-It was an opportunity to recreate this world in Beirut in the early 1980s.”
+But the more I explored it, the more it intrigued me.
+It was an opportunity to recreate something different and thoroughly fascinating.”

 “That suave, diplomat quality.
 You could buy him in that time period too, because of the work he’d done on Mad Men.
 You could see him in that world.
 He doesn’t have any airs about him and that’s kind of what this character is as well.
 A guy that’s just dealing with life.”